apache/dubbo-website/docs/en-us/user/demos/accesslog.md

         <appender-ref ref="accesslogAppender"/>
 </logger>
 ```
-The above is the demonstration of logback framework.Other logging framework is same too.It will logging the access log of all provide services into single file(`accesslog/logging.log`).
+The above is the demonstration of logback framework.Other logging framework is same too.
+It will logging the access log of all provide services into single file(`accesslog/logging.log`).
 And you can also config the access log of each provide service to logging separately,Only change `name` attribute of the `logger` tag,set the `name` attribute to `dubbo.accesslog.serviceInterfaceClassFullName`.The Example:

 ```xml
 <logger name="dubbo.accesslog.com.dubbo.FooServiceInterface" level="INFO" additivity="false">